 8. For the purposes of this annex and related templates the following abbreviations are used:

-a.
-CRR, which is an abbreviation of Capital Requirements Regulation and shall mean Regulation (EU) No 575/2013;

-b.
-CRD, which is an abbreviation of Capital Requirements Directive and shall mean Directive 2013/36/EU;

 c.
 SFT, which is an abbreviation of Securities Financing Transaction and shall mean “repurchase transaction, securities or commodities lending or borrowing transaction, or margin lending transaction” as referred to in point (139) of Article 4(1) in Regulation (EU) No 575/2013;